 Know Your Active Ingredients

 The first step in downsizing your skincare routine, at least temporarily, is understanding why you use each product in your regular line-up.
 What is it about your go-to cleanser that makes it your go-to?
 If you are using exfoliating pads, keeping your cleanser gentle is important.
 Are there any products with one active ingredient that you can swap out for a product with two or three?
-For example, if you are using retinol, koji, and or glow pads I would suggest picking just one of those to bring along for the trip.
+For example, if you are using retinol, Koji-C, and or Lux pads I would suggest picking just one of those to bring along for the trip.
 Most times, there is no need to pack multiple sets of pads for one trip.
 Use as many multi-purpose items as possible, based on what your skin needs and what you know works well for you.

 Consider the Length of Your Trip